Dancing mania

-Dancing mania (also known as dancing plague, choreomania, St. John's Dance, tarantism and St. Vitus' Dance) was a social phenomenon that occurred primarily in mainland Europe between the 14th and 17th centuries.
+Dancing mania (also known as dancing plague, choreomania, St. John's Dance, tarantism and St. Vitus' Dance) was a phenomenon that may have had biological causes, which occurred primarily in mainland Europe between the 14th and 17th centuries.
 It involved groups of people dancing erratically, sometimes thousands at a time.
-The mania affected adults and children who danced until they collapsed from exhaustion and injuries.
-One of the first major outbreaks was in Aachen, in the Holy Roman Empire (in modern-day Germany), in 1374, and it quickly spread throughout Europe; one particularly notable outbreak occurred in Strasbourg in 1518 in Alsace, also in the Holy Roman Empire (now France).
+The mania affected adults and children who danced until, allegedly, they collapsed from exhaustion and injuries, and sometimes died.
+One of the first major outbreaks was in Aachen, in the Holy Roman Empire (within modern-day Germany), in 1374, and it quickly spread throughout Europe; one particularly notable outbreak occurred in Strasbourg in 1518 in Alsace, also in the Holy Roman Empire (now in modern-day France).

 Affecting thousands of people across several centuries, dancing mania was not an isolated event, and was well documented in contemporary reports.
 It was nevertheless poorly understood, and remedies were based on guesswork.
 Often musicians accompanied dancers, due to a belief that music would treat the mania, but this tactic sometimes backfired by encouraging more to join in.
 There is no consensus among modern-day scholars as to the cause of dancing mania.
 The several theories proposed range from religious cults being behind the processions to people dancing to relieve themselves of stress and put the poverty of the period out of their minds.
 It is speculated to have been a mass psychogenic illness, in which physical symptoms with no known physical cause are observed to affect a group of people, as a form of social influence.

 Definition

-"Dancing mania" is derived from the term "choreomania", from the Greek choros (dance) and mania (madness), and is also known as "dancing plague".
+"Dancing mania" is derived from the term "choreomania", from the Greek choros (dancing) and mania (madness), and is also known as "dancing plague".
 The term was coined by Paracelsus, and the condition was initially considered a curse sent by a saint, usually St. John the Baptist or St. Vitus, and was therefore known as "St. Vitus' Dance" or "St. John's Dance".
 Victims of dancing mania often ended their processions at places dedicated to that saint, who was prayed to in an effort to end the dancing; incidents often broke out around the time of the feast of St. Vitus.

-St. Vitus' Dance was diagnosed, in the 17th century, as Sydenham chorea.
+St. Vitus' Dance was diagnosed, in the 17th century, as Sydenham's chorea.
 Dancing mania has also been known as epidemic chorea and epidemic dancing.
 A disease of the nervous system, chorea is characterized by symptoms resembling those of dancing mania, which has also rather unconvincingly been considered a form of epilepsy.

 Other scientists have described dancing mania as a "collective mental disorder", "collective hysterical disorder" and "mass madness".